blucz/beprepared/README.md

 Significantly more complex workflows are possible, and beprepared is designed to support them.
 See [the docs](https://blucz.github.io/beprepared) for more examples.

+## Features

+- Flexible workflow definitions using a Python based DSL
+- Non-destructive workflow execution
+- Caching of intermediate results to avoid duplicate work
+- Automatic Captioning using JoyCaption, Llama 3.2, BLIP3, xGen-mm, or GPT-4o
+- Human-in-the-loop filtering and tagging
+- Nudity detection using NudeNet
+- Transforming captions using LLMs
+- Upscaling and downscaling images using PIL
+- Filtering images based on size
+- Computing CLIP embeddings for images
+- Generates JSON sidecar files for each image so that you can use the data in other tools or scripts
+- Precise and Fuzzy (CLIP-based) image deduplication
+- Aesthetic scoring
+- Collection operations like Map, Apply, Filter, Sort, Shuffle, Concat, and Random Sampling

 ## Limitations

 This project is used to prepare data sets for fine-tuning diffusion models on a single compute node.
 Currently it